-Duyeon Kim is a senior adviser for Northeast Asia and nuclear policy at the International Crisis Group.
-She specializes in both functional and regional issues: nuclear nonproliferation, the two Koreas, East Asian relations, and security.
+Duyeon Kim is an adjunct senior fellow with the Indo-Pacific Security Program at the Center for a New American Security and columnist for the Bulletin of the Atomic Scientists.
+She specializes in both regional and functional issues: the two Koreas, nuclear nonproliferation, East Asian relations, security, and negotiations.
 She has written in leading publications including Foreign Affairs and Foreign Policy.
-Kim is a frequent commentator on CNN and BBC among other networks, and quoted widely in global media including The New York Times, The Washington Post, Bloomberg, Yonhap News, and The Japan Times.
-Kim is also an adjunct senior fellow at the Center for a New American Security, and a visiting senior research fellow at the Korean Peninsula Future Forum founded by former national security advisor Chung Yung-woo.
-She was an associate in the nuclear policy and Asia programs at the Carnegie Endowment for International Peace, and previously a senior fellow and deputy director of non-proliferation at the Center for Arms Control and Non-Proliferation.
-Kim holds an M.S. in Foreign Service from the Georgetown University School of Foreign Service, and a B.A. in English/Literature from Syracuse University.
-Kim has native proficiency in English and Korean.
+Kim is a frequent commentator on CNN and BBC among other networks, and quoted widely in global media including The Washington Post, The New York Times, Bloomberg, The Guardian, Yonhap News, and The Japan Times.
+Previously, she was senior advisor for Northeast Asia and Nuclear Policy at the International Crisis Group; associate in the nuclear policy and Asia programs at the Carnegie Endowment for International Peace; and senior fellow and deputy director of non-proliferation at the Center for Arms Control and Non-Proliferation.
+Kim holds a Ph.D. in International Relations from Korea University, an M.S. in Foreign Service from the Georgetown University School of Foreign Service, and a B.A. in English/Literature from Syracuse University.
+Kim has native proficiency in Korean and English.